dekonvoluted/dekonvoluted.github.io/_posts/2019-03-23-using-cmake-automoc-correctly.md

 So, the nicest option to fix this problem is to *always* include either `moc_<filename>.cpp` or `<filename>.moc` at the end of the implementation cpp file.
 This way, the project setup is immune to relocations of the header file.
+Now, the relative location of the HPP/CPP files no longer matters as long as you tell CMake where to find the include files using `target_include_directories()`.

 I revisit this issue every time I start a Qt project, so here's a handy table summarizing how to never worry about moc again: